haw230/the-anadromi-project/stage-1-hill-climbing/README.md

 Each lesson will have 7 sections, each playing a vital role to your learning.
 These consist of:
 ### 1. Introduction
 The introduction will explain the problem and what uses the algorithm has in daily life.
+Some are less applicable than others but keep in mind that we're to practice programming skills too!

 ### 2. Theory
 The theory section explains in detail how the algorithm will operate.